GeorgeBeshay/Head_First_Design_Patterns_Documentation/src/Ch09_TheIterator_CompositePatterns/README.md

 - Note the difference between the external and the internal iterator, our implemented iterator is an external one, that's because the iteration process itself 'next()' is called from the client, however the internal iterator manages this by itself.
+- The composite pattern allows us to build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.